 - At least three one-ounce servings of whole grains such as whole-grain bread, cereal, pasta, brown rice or oats.

-- Three servings of low-fat or fat-free dairy products such as low-fat or fat-free milk, yogurt or cheese.
+- Three servings of low-fat or fat-free dairy products including low-fat or fat-free milk, yogurt or cheese.

 - Five to six ounces of protein such as lean meat, chicken, turkey, fish, eggs, beans or peas and nuts.